PuruVJ/puruvjdev2/src/blog/promisify-callbacks-in-nodejs.md

 # History lesson 😴

-NodeJS initially shipped with callbacks for it's amazing asynchronous model which made it an overnight star in the first place.
+NodeJS initially shipped with callbacks for its amazing asynchronous model which made it an overnight star in the first place.
 And callbacks were cool.
 You could read a huge file, and write the code in such a way to simply wait for the response to come out.
 This applied to database reads, XHR calls(ajax).
 This model was groundbreaking when it came out.

 Callbacks follow this pattern 👇